socomsystems/documentation/admin_manual/configuration_server/theming.rst

 =======

-With our theming feature you are able to customize the look and feel of your Nextcloud instance according to the corporate design of your organization by replacing Nextcloud logo and color with your own assets.
+With our theming feature you are able to customize the look and feel of your cyfrSpaces instance according to the corporate design of your organization by replacing cyfrSpaces logo and color with your own assets.

 The theming-app is enabled by default so the section should appear by default in your admin-settings.
 If not, check in the apps management that this app is enabled.